-When auditing is enabled for the first time on a container, there are no events selected.
+Note: When auditing is enabled for the first time on a container, there are no events selected.
 You should continue by using menu 1497, 1498, or 1499 (depicted on the following pages) to select the desired audit events.

-When the server creates the audit file, it defines a password hash that can never be matched by a hashed password submitted by AUDITCON.
-If you intend to permit password-based access to the audit files, you must set the console parameter ALLOW AUDIT PASSWORDS=ON and use AUDITCON ("Auditing configuration" menu, "Change audit password" or "Set audit password" menu) to set an audit password for the audit files.
-(Do not configure the server to use audit passwords if you are using the server in a NetWare Enhanced Security configuration.)
+When the server creates the audit file, it defines a password hash that can never be matched by a hashed password submitted by

+AUDITCON.
+If you intend to permit password-based access to the audit files, you must set the console parameter ALLOW AUDIT PASSWORDS=ON and use AUDITCON (Auditing configuration menu, Change audit password or Set audit password menu) to set an audit password for the audit files.
+(Do not configure the server to use audit passwords if you are using the server in a NetWare configuration.)

-See note under "Change Replica" in this chapter for additional information.
+See note under "Change Replica" on page 152 for additional information.